manojkur/arch_dotfiles/README.md

         - Shortcut to launch Firefox
         - Shortcut to change wallpaper
         - Patches to possibly apply:
-            - autostart
-                - Move contents of .setup_dwm.sh from xorg to here
             - center?
             - noborder?
             - Find patches for different screen layouts